ufal/UMR/doc/temporal.md

 In UMR, temporal annotation is done at both the sentence level and the document level representation.

+## Short HowTo for Czech annotations:
+- **sentence level representation:**
+  - any **time expression** (overtly present) should be identified and annotated using the `:temporal` relation
+  (we do not annotate (for the time being?) temporal relations between events and DCT)
+- **document level annotation:**
+  - each **locatable time expression** should be related:
+     - to the `root` (absolute values as _May 15, 2024_), or
+     - to  `DCT` (_today_), or
+     - to `past/present/future-reference`.
+  - create **a timeline** with all detected time expressions and all events (if possible);
+  - each **event** should be added to the temporal annotation:
+    - primarily to the relevant time expression (esp. to those in the same line as the event), or
+    - to other event(s)
+      (this parent event must be a process and has the same modal annotation OR `:full-affirmative relation to the AUTH`)
+   - use one of the following relations: `:contained`, `:overlap`, `:after`, `:before` (see below).
+- **The labels characterize the relation from child to parent!!!**
+- special cases:
+  - complement-taking predicates
+  (see below; main idea: the complement-taking predicate serves as the parent/reference point for its complement)
+  - reporting predicates
+  (see below; main idea: the reporting event serves as the parent/reference point for reported events)
+  - purpose clauses --> always `:after` temporal relation
+   (the main clause as a parent, the purpose clause/infinitive as a child)

+---
+---

 ## Sentence level annotation
 According to the UMR guidelines, the sentence level annotation captures two cases:
 - **Time expressions** -- like _včera_ "yesterday", _minulý týden_ "last week",  _4. dubna_ "April 4th", _každý rok_ "every year", _poté co dokončil školu_ "after he finished the school" -- that serve as temporal modifiers of a predicate are annotated using the `:temporal` relation, similarly as in PDT.